savaslabs/savaslabs.github.io/_posts/2019-12-06-six-months-in.md

 ---

 Today marks month six as a Junior Front-end Developer at Savas Labs.
 As it so happens, this week I also celebrate one year since I began to learn to code.
 Here are some hurdles overcome and lessons learned during that time.
-Excuse the cliches.
+Excuse the clichés.

 ### RE: The role